1. Introduction

 Although the authorities cited a medical emergency as a possible cause of death, a corpse test by the local medical examiner’s office would provide a more fixed answer.
 At the time of writing, no corpse results have been released publicly.

-Similar workplaces, medical emergency conditions often include heart events, heat or cold-related stress, or different conditions from the work environment.
+Similar workplaces often experience medical emergency conditions, including heart events, heat or cold-related stress, or other work environment-related issues.
 The coroner’s report will help determine whether the freezer environment has played a role or if it is a coincidence health phenomenon.

 5. Workplace Safety & Protocols in Cold Storage